 SCREEN: To be provided by Authors: Measurement parameter(s) being set

-If single and multiple frequency data acquisition modes are available, select the single frequency mode to ensure maximum time resolution [1].
+If single and multiple frequency data acquisition modes are available, the number of wells to be analyzed is low or the time resolution is not critical, select the multiple frequency recordings [1].

+SCREEN: To be provided by Authors: Multiple frequency recordings being selected

+Select a single monitoring frequency to ensure maximum time resolution [1].

 SCREEN: To be provided by Authors: Single mode frequency being selected

-If the number of wells to be analyzed is low or the time resolution is not critical, select the multiple frequency recordings instead [1].

-SCREEN: To be provided by Authors: Multiple frequency recordings being selected

 Then start acquisition of the time course data.
+(Select the data folder for where to save the data.)
 Impedance readings will be recorded at the specified number of frequencies for every well [1].

 SCREEN: To be provided by Authors: Acquisition being started